Skip to content

 FAQs

-XCOPRI® (cenobamate tabets) CV is a prescription medicine taken by mouth once daily and used to treat partial-onset seizures in adults.
+XCOPRI® (cenobamate tablets) CV is a prescription medicine taken by mouth once daily to treat partial-onset seizures in adults.

 First, talk with your doctor and ask if XCOPRI® (cenobamate tablets) CV might be a good fit for you.